aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 1. **Current state is all that matters** - You don't need historical data or audit trails.
 2. **Simple domain** - Business rules are straightforward and unlikely to change.
 3. **Resource constraints** - You have limited storage or processing power.
-4. **Team familiarity** - Your team is more experienced with traditional CRUD patterns.
+4. **Team familiarity** - Your team is unlikely to learn new patterns.

 ### When Event Sourcing Shines